By James Robert Shaw (The Wind up Geek)

 The fan favourite I was told was the man who dressed as Wario (from Nintendo’s Super Mario series) every year.
 It was him, people said, was the game changer after the competitions were participated by women only.

 Takahata 101 was in the front row to provide some celebrity status and comedy relief (sometimes at his own peril).
 There is little that I can say here of the event.
 There was some risqué moments like how far would a woman allow a mock Bugs Bunny to go to retrieve his carrot.
 There are also thoughts of Rey from that I’ll never wipe from my mind.
 Mix in a lot of swearing and Takahata101 motorboating mock Bugs and you can imagine what went on in the event.

 I couldn’t stay for much of it.
+I still like to know who Kelly Clark is and why he’s big.
 The David Lam Auditorium was poorly ventilated that night (perhaps to keep warm the contestants in swimsuits) but this journalist was overheating.
 I wish I had more time on Saturday.
 Very little was explored and what I have written thus far is only scratching the surface.
 Sunday was going to prove equally as promising.
 Toru Furuya (of Mobile Suit Gundam and Kimagure Orange Road fame) was going to be on hand to sign autographs and take photos with fans.
 It was like being a member again in the Japanese Animation Club Victoria when I first saw a Kimagure Orange Road episode.
 Those were the days (late 80’s and the 1990’s) where anime felt truly epic to me.